funwie/http-methods/README.md

 ## HTTP Methods Summary Table

 Why follow this standard?
-Simplest answer is "Interoperability" Interoperability is "the ability of computer systems or software to exchange and make use of information"
+Simplest answer is "Interoperability".

+Interoperability is "the ability of computer systems or software to exchange and make use of information".

-Example: Different browsers retrieve and display the same web page
+Example: Different browsers retrieve and display the same web page.

 | HTTP Method      |   Use |   Idempotent   |  Safe | Cacheable | Request body |